 - vegan queso fresco - see subs mentioned above

-How to Make Vegan Taco Bowls
+How to Make a Vegan Taco Bowl

 - First, combine the ingredients for the taco seasoning, and set aside.
 Then chop the onion, jalapeño, and garlic.